 - i.
-Land at Springfield Industrial Site, West of B2112, provided: - a. the scheme comprises approximately 30 dwellings of a mix of predominantly 2 and 3 bed homes for younger and downsizing households, including affordable homes in accordance with development plan policy; - b. the scheme layout avoids land subject to flood risk or that is in close proximity to the adjoining waste water treatment works; - c. the landscape scheme extends the depth of the existing belt of trees around the edge of the site and makes provision for a public open space, allotments and a children's play space for the enjoyment of the residents of Wivelsfield Green; and - d. the design of the proposals accords with Policy 6 and with other relevant policies of the development plan. - ii.
-First Site on Land at Slugwash Lane, provided: - a.
-The west site caters to four dwellings of types that have regard to the character of other local dwellings; and the scheme's layout and the landscape scheme retains as many existing trees within and on the edge of the site as possible and - b. provides for a significant buffer to the adjoining dwellings to the south of the site and to the open landscape to the north and west of the site.
+Land at Springfield Industrial Site, West of B2112, provided: - a. the scheme comprises approximately 30 dwellings of a mix of predominantly 2 and 3 bed homes for younger and downsizing households, including affordable homes in accordance with development plan policy; - b. the scheme layout avoids land subject to flood risk; - c. the scheme layout avoids land that is in close proximity to the adjoining waste water treatment works.
+Development should not occur in any part of the site that would be subject to unacceptable odour effects.
+An odour assessment impact assessment has been undertaken by the applicants to confirm this is not a problem;

-Wivelsfield Parish Neighbourhood Plan: Pre-Submission Plan February 2015

-- iii.
-Second Site on Land at Slugwash Lane, provided: - a.
-The site fronts on to the road and provides a yield of up to ten dwellings of a mix of dwelling types that have regard to the character of other local dwellings; and - b.
-The scheme's layouts and the landscape scheme retains as many existing trees within and on the edge of the site as possible and provides for a significant buffer to the adjoining dwellings to the south of the site and to the open landscape to the north and west of the site. - iv.
-The First Site on Land at Hundred Acre Lane - a.
-The site is to the North of Coldharbour Farm and provides 2 dwellings that have a frontage to Hundred Acre Lane.
-(This plot and the second site have the same owner). - v.
-The Second Site on Land at Hundred Acre Lane - a.
-This site is to the south and rear of Coldharbour Farm and provides 2 dwellings - b.
-This site is owned by the owner of the first site. dwelling types that have a frontage to Hundred Acre Lane.
+- d. the landscape scheme extends the depth of the existing belt of trees around the edge of the site and makes provision for a public open space for the enjoyment of the residents of Wivelsfield Green; and - e. the design of the proposals accords with Policy 6 and with other relevant policies of the development plan. - f.
+Suitable and safe pedestrian access is achieved across the B2112 to village services - g.
+Development should provide a connection to the nearest point of adequate capacity in the sewerage network - ii.
+The First Site on Land at Hundred Acre Lane provided: - a. the scheme comprises approximately 2 dwellings that have a frontage to Hundred Acre Lane; and - b.
+The landscape scheme provides a soft edge to the adjoining countryside. - iii.
+The Second Site on Land at Hundred Acre Lane, provided: - a. the scheme comprises approximately 2 dwellings that are proximate and relate well to the existing cluster of buildings at Coldharbour Farm; - b.
+Access is achieved using the existing access to Coldharbour Farm; and - c.
+The landscape scheme provides a soft edge to the adjoining countryside.